raik199x/Telagram-bot-randomizer/README.md

 Then you need to create environment variable named *TOKEN* that will be equal to your token (ex. ```export TOKEN=your_token_value```) or modify *main.py* and insert your token.

-To run this bot you need to install pyTelegramBotApi
+To run this bot you need to install requirements:

- pip3 install pyTelegramBotApi
+ pip3 install -r requirements.txt

 then clone this repository and simply run bot